AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/areas-of-business-case.md

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <p>You can export the Business Case to a PDF file, in case you need to print it or attach it to an email in a more condensed format.&nbsp; The file contains all areas of the Business Case in an easy to read format.</p>
-<p>For information about how to export the Business Case, see <a href="../../../manage-work/projects/define-a-business-case/export-business-case.md" class="MCXref xref">Export the Business Case of a project in Adobe Workfront</a></p>
+<p>For information about how to export the Business Case, see <a href="../../../manage-work/projects/define-a-business-case/export-business-case.md" class="MCXref xref">Export the Business Case of a project </a></p> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: drafted and will replace the info above, when the standalone arrticle is live >> Becky!)</p>
+-->
 </div>
 -->